Nice to meet you.

 What I dislike about Splashtop Remote Support:

 • While Splashtop excels in Windows environments, Mac users get the short end of the stick.
-Features like remote printing, clipboard syncing, and sound redirection were either missing or didn’t work as smoothly as they did on Windows systems.
-This made it less ideal for businesses with mixed environments.
+Features like remote printing, clipboard syncing, and sound redirection were either missing or didn’t work as smoothly, making it less ideal for mixed environments.

 • Splashtop does its job well, but it’s not particularly flexible when it comes to customizing workflows.
 I wished for more options to tailor the interface, user roles, and automation triggers to suit my team’s needs better.